Git Integration

 Now that you understand how DeepLint works with Git, you can:

-Learn about the to get the most out of DeepLint
+Learn about the command line options to get the most out of DeepLint

-Explore the to understand how DeepLint analyzes your code
+Explore the context building process to understand how DeepLint analyzes your code

-For more detailed information about the Git integration implementation, see the and documentation.
+For more detailed information about the Git integration implementation, see the Git Operations and Diff Parsing documentation.